ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 We talked quite extensively about classes in Part 1.
-This statement will be executed, the class to be defined will become @self@ within the statement, arbitrary expressions can be written within.
+This statement will be executed, the class to be defined will become `self` within the statement, arbitrary expressions can be written within.
 Class definitions can be nested.
 They form the foundation of Ruby execution image.